burst-apps-team/burst-wiki/brs-macos-installation.md

 #### 8. Wait for the blockchain to download

-Now that you have your wallet running locally and have created an account, you’ll need to wait for the blockchain to synchronize before you see your up to date burst balance.
-This may take quite a while depending on your connection speed.
-Make sure you take note of your Account Id listed at the top and on the left side of the wallet.
-This address is how you will send/receive Burst in the future.
+Now that you have your wallet running locally and have created an account, you will need to wait for the blockchain to fully synchronize before you can see your up-to-date Burst balance.
+This may take a few hours or a few days depending on your processor and internet connection speed.
+Take note of your Account Id listed at the top left corner of your wallet.
+This address will be necessary for sending and receiving Burst in the future.

 #### 9. References